Live Through This: Reappraisal

 AllMusic praised the "raw pain" of the lyrics and described the album as an attempt to "compete in the commercial alternative rock arena", stating that notwithstanding the lyrical rawness, "Live Through This rarely sounds raw because of the shiny production and the carefully considered dynamics.
 Despite this flaw, the album retains its power because it was one of the few records patterned on Nevermind that gets the formula right, with a set of gripping hooks and melodies that retain their power even if they follow the predictable grunge pattern."
 John Peel listed it among his top twenty favorite albums of all time in 1997.

 In 2003, Rolling Stone included Live Through This in its list of The 500 Greatest Albums of All Time, ranking it at number 466, with the ranking climbing slightly to number 460 in the 2012 revision.
 For the 2020 reboot of the list, the album's ranking shot all the way up to number 106.
+In 2011, Kerrang! included the album in its "666 Albums You Must Hear Before You Die!" list.
 It was also included in Time magazine's All-Time 100 Albums list, as well as the book 1001 Albums You Must Hear Before You Die (2006).
 NME declared Live Through This the 84th greatest album of all time in its list of 500 albums, released in 2013.

 In May 2014, Loudwire placed Live Through This at number seven on its "10 Best Hard Rock Albums of 1994" list.
 The album was also ranked at number 15 in Guitar World magazine's "Superunknown: 50 Iconic Albums That Defined 1994" list.
 Spin named Live Through This 6 on their list Spin: Top 90 Albums of the 90's and 19 on their list Spin 100 Greatest Albums 1985–2005.
 The album is ranked number 980 in the All-Time Top 1000 Albums (3rd. edition, 2000).
 In 2019, Rolling Stone ranked the album at number four on its list of the 50 greatest grunge albums.
+In 2024, Rolling Stone ranked the album's cover at number 13 on its list of the 100 best album covers of all time.